vicb1/deep-learning-for-computer-vision/README.md

 #### This repository contains Deep Learning for Computer Vision references and examples in Python.

 The `notebook-examples` directory contains Jupyter Notebook examples from various courses.
-Installation should be straightforward with the provide pip and conda requirements.
+Installation should be straightforward with the provided pip and conda requirements.

 The `image-classification-SSD` and `GAN-deep-convolutional` examples in this root directory provide detailed instructions on how to replicate the results, for both Ubuntu and Windows.